Garlicky Extra Crispy Roasted Potatoes

 - Ghee or oil: I like to use a 50:50 split of melted ghee and oil for this recipe.
 However, you could also use beef tallow, or even duck fat if you’d like.

 - Grated garlic: a few cloves of grated garlic infused into the oil mixture helps give these potatoes a garlic and herb flavor.

-How to make the best extra crispy roasted potatoes:
+How to make extra crispy potatoes:

 - Chop the potatoes.
 It’s important that all the potatoes are cut in a uniform shape and size so that they cook evenly.
 Having some small and some large pieces may leave you with some that are crispy while others are soft.

 - Boil the potatoes.
-Bring a large stockpot full of water to a boil.
+Bring a large stockpot full of cold water to a boil.
 Once boiling, season liberally with a couple of tablespoons of kosher salt and a hint of baking soda.
 Add the potatoes and stir to combine.
-Allow the potatoes to boil for 8-10 minutes or until you can easily pierce through them with a paring knife but still get a bit of resistance.
+Allow the potatoes to boil for 8-10 minutes or until you can pierce through them (fork tender) with a paring knife but still get a bit of resistance.